BastianBarthel/sass-boilerplate/README.md

 - Main file: main.scss
 - When adding files, include them in the index file of the respective folder
-- When using variables, mixins or functions in a file, uncomment the first line of code
+- When using variables, mixins or functions in a file remember to add them first